 Data collection for the Cash Rents Survey is mainly conducted by mail and telephone.
 The initial mail-out occurs in mid-February followed by a second mailing in early April.
+A third mailing targeting low response counties was completed May 20.
 A letter is enclosed with the questionnaire for the respondent to complete and return by mail.
 The questionnaire can also be completed securely online.
-Follow-up was conducted by telephone interview exclusively, by residence-based enumerators associated with the respective NASS RFO.
-Enumeration from the centralized NASS Data Collection Centers, and all in-person enumeration, was temporarily suspended.
+Non-response phone follow-up is conducted using Computer Assisted Telephone Interviews at Data Collection Centers from April to July.

 Survey Edit: As survey data are collected and captured, they are edited for consistency and reasonableness using automated systems.
 The edit logic ensures administrative coding follows the methodological rules associated with the survey design.
 Relationships between data items on the current survey are verified and, in certain situations, items are compared to data from earlier surveys to make sure certain relationships are logical.
 The edit determines the status of each record to be either "dirty" or "clean" (i.e., failing or passing the edit requirements for consistency and reasonableness).
-Dirty records must be updated and re-edited, or certified by an analyst to be accurate.
+Dirty records must be updated and re-edited or certified by an analyst to be accurate.
 Corrected data are re-edited interactively.
 Only clean records are eligible for analysis tools and summary.

 Analysis Tools: Edited survey records are processed and analyzed with interactive data analysis tools which display data for all reports by item.
-The tools provide scatter plots, tables, charts, and special tabulations that allow the analyst to compare record level data with previously reported data for the same record, and reported data from similar records.
+The tools provide scatter plots, tables, charts, and special tabulations that allow the analyst to compare record level data with previously reported data for the same record and reported data from similar records.
 Atypical responses and unusual data relationships are revealed by the analysis tool.
 RFO and Headquarters (HQ) staff review such relationships to determine if they are correct.
 Data found to be in error are corrected, while accepted data are retained.